-The AT25FF081A supports the two most common SPI modes, 0 and 3, meaning that data is always latched on the rising edge of SCK and always output on the falling edge of SCK.
+The AT25FF321A supports the two most common SPI modes, 0 and 3, meaning that data is always latched on the rising edge of SCK and always output on the falling edge of SCK.

-5.2.1 Command Only, No Address or Data (1-0-0)
+4.2.1 Command Only, No Address or Data (1-0-0)

-The following diagram shows a command-only transfer.
+Figure 3 shows a command-only transfer.
 In this type of transfer no address or data are required.
-An example is the Chip Erase (60h/C7h) command.
-A 1-0-0 transfer type is shown in Figure 3.